-The odds ratio computed by R is slightly different than what we outlined above.
+Note that the odds ratio computed by R is slightly different than what we outlined above.
 This is because R includes some correction necessary when any of the counts in the contingency table are less than around five.
 For larger numbers, there will be little difference between manual computations and R's.